Dre Campbell Farm

 Recommendations

-Even the simple act of handpicking the leaves will help with controlling the damage.
+Even the simple act of handpicking the leaves will help control the damage.
 Moreover, prevention begins with how you set up your garden, the condition of the soil, and adequate drainage.

 See our complete list of tomato diseases (with pictures) and how to treat them naturally.